Red-capped mangabey

 Behaviour

-In the wild red-capped mangabeys often split up the group to explore and search for food.
-At the end of the day they come back together.
-This is called ‘fission-fusion’.
-During the day, the red-capped mangabeys stay in contact with each other through sounds and contact calls.
+In the wild a group of red-capped mangabeys often splits up to look for food.
+At the end of the day, they re-join.
+This is called a “fission-fusion” group setting.
+During the day, red-capped mangabeys still remain in contact through the use of sound.

 Reproduction